MicrosoftDocs/security/ciso-workshop/the-ciso-workshop.md

 Guidance on how to align security to continuously changing business priorities, technology platforms, threat landscape, and security tools.
 The workshop includes reference strategies and plans, lessons learned, and antipatterns/gotchas based on real world projects.

-The workshop videos (about 4 hours total) and slides (link to PDF) are organized into these discussions:
+The workshop videos (about 4 hours total) and [slides](https://github.com/MicrosoftDocs/security/blob/main/ciso-workshop/media/Microsoft-CISO-Workshop-Security-Strategy-and-Program.pdf) are organized into these discussions:

 - **[Introduction and Overview](the-ciso-workshop.md)** of the CISO Workshop
 - **[Part A - Key Context and Fundamentals](the-ciso-workshop-videos.md#part-a---key-context-and-fundamentals)**